All Star Comics: Original series

 The original concept for All Star Comics was an anthology title containing the most popular series from the other anthology titles published by both All-American Publications and National Comics.

 All Star Comics #1 (cover-dated Summer 1940) contained superhero stories that included All-American's Golden Age Flash, Hawkman, Ultra-Man, as well as National's Hour-Man, Spectre, and Sandman.
 The adventure strip "Biff Bronson" and the comedy-adventure "Red, White, and Blue" also premiered with the Summer 1940 cover date.

 Issue #3 (Winter 1940–1941) depicted the first meeting of the Justice Society of America, with its members swapping stories of their exploits which were subsequently illustrated in the comic's array of solo adventures.
 In addition to the Flash, Hawkman, Hour-Man, the Spectre, and the Sandman were Doctor Fate from National's More Fun Comics and the Green Lantern and the Atom from All-American's flagship title All-American Comics.
 The Justice Society of America (JSA) was originally a frame story used to present an anthology of solo stories about the individual characters, with each story handled by a different artist.
-Comic historian Les Daniels noted, "this was obviously a great notion, since it offered readers a lot of headliners for a dime, and also the fun of watching fan favorites interact".
+Comic historian Les Daniels noted that "this was obviously a great notion, since it offered readers a lot of headliners for a dime, and also the fun of watching fan favorites interact".
 The anthology format was dropped in 1947 and replaced with full issue stories featuring the heroes teaming up to fight crime.

 All Star Comics #8 (cover dated January 1942) featured the first appearance of Wonder Woman in an eight-page story written by William Moulton Marston, under the pen name of "Charles Moulton" with art by H. G. Peter.
 The insert story was included to test reader interest in the Wonder Woman concept.
 It generated enough positive fan response that Wonder Woman would be awarded the lead feature in the Sensation Comics anthology title starting from issue #1.
 That same issue saw the induction of Doctor Mid-Nite and Starman as members of the Justice Society as well.
 Starting with issue #11, Wonder Woman would appear in All Star Comics as a member of the Justice Society as their secretary.

 With issue #34 (April–May 1947), Gardner Fox left the series and a new super-villain, the Wizard, was introduced.
 The Injustice Society first battled the JSA in issue #37 in a tale written by Robert Kanigher.
 The Black Canary guest starred in issue #38 and joined the team three issues later in #41.